danielsteman/web-rs/articles/blog15.md

 ```

 Let's assume that we there are millions of items and that they are paginated in pages of 50 items.
 When we run this function, we will mostly wait for the server to return data, so this function is I/O bound.
 With a synchronous approach, we would
 make a request, wait for data, make the next request, wait for data, et cetera.
-I would be much more efficient to do something while we are waiting for data to be returned, perhaps already make the next request, in an asynchronous fashion.
+It would be much more efficient to do something else while waiting for data to be returned, such as sending off the next request.